vygr/ChrysaLisp/doc/ASSIGNMENT.md

 printing of each expression compilation, `(setq debug_emit t)` will enable printing of the entire functions final instructions.
-Be sure to `(setq debug_inst nil)` and `(setq debug_emit nil)` after the section of code or function to turn emit printing back off.
+Be sure to `(setq debug_inst nil)` and `(setq debug_emit nil)` after the section of code or function to turn emit printing off.

-This is the output from wrapping the 'hash_map 'insert line above as:
+This is the output from wrapping the 'hash_map 'insert line above:

 ```
 	(setq debug_inst t)